 Most small business blogs stink.
 I’m sorry if that offends you.
 Fact is, it’s true.
 There are many reasons for it, but none more important than what I want to briefly talk about and then show you(via video) today.

-A few months ago, I wrote a "how to do keyword research" blog on long-tail keywords and what they are.
+A few months ago, I wrote a "how to do keyword research" blog that discussed long tail keyword research.
 Although I don’t want to go into too much depth here regarding this ‘low hanging fruit’ of the world wide web, suffices to say that long tail keywords consist of longer phrases (usually at least 3 words or more)that internet searches are entering in oder to find more specific data regarding a particular niche.
 Here is an example:

 Short Tail: Chicken